 In the world of payments where fees keep appearing, your ability to cut out this expense can mean increased profitability.

-Fraud is the primary concern when it comes to e-cash, including those making counterfeit digital money that is difficult to distinguish from legitimate money.
-There are also many concerns among governments that criminals and terrorists are using this type of currency to fund their activities.
+When it comes to the cons of ecash, fraud is the primary concern including those making counterfeit digital money that is difficult to distinguish from legitimate money.
+There are also concerns among governments that criminals and terrorists are using this type of currency to fund their activities.